-- Accounting and audit fees: Costs have minimally increased period on period.
-Management continues its on-going attention to cost containment. - Consulting and legal fees: Movement quarter on quarter relates to increased legal costs due to business needs. - Investor relations: One of the main focuses of the Group's management is to actively engage with its shareholders and investors.
-The increase for the three months ended 30 September 2021 in comparison with the same period in 2020 relates to increased costs due to larger trading volumes of Falcon shares, unfavourable foreign exchange fluctuations against the British pound and the appointment of a communications advisor. - Office and administrative cost: Expenses have decreased period on period due to lower filing fees in 2021 and certain insurance premiums were not renewed for 2021-2022 due to very challenging market conditions, thus reducing costs period on period. - Travel and promotion: Costs are immaterial period on period due to continued travel restrictions imposed by COVID-19.
+- Accounting and audit fees have remained relatively constant period on period due to management's focus on cost containment. - Consulting and legal fees: Costs have increased in 2021 due to business needs.
+There was increased business activity in 2021 due to the Beetaloo work programme along with the liquidation of two US subsidiaries. - Investor relations: One of the main focuses of the Group's management is to actively engage with its shareholders and investors.
+Increases period on period are attributable to larger trading volumes of Falcon shares in 2021 relative to the prior year, higher business activity in 2021, unfavourable fluctuations against the British pound and the appointment of Camarco, a communications advisor in September 2021. - Office and administrative costs have decreased in the period.
+The main driver for the reduction was the non-renewal of certain insurance premiums for the 2021-2022 period due to the very challenging market conditions.
+This reduction was offset by the return of normal rent and rates for Falcon's headquarters following the reduced fees in 2020 due to COVID-19. - Travel and promotion increased period on period given the return of limited travel in Q4 2021 with the easing of travel restrictions imposed by COVID-19.